Multimodal Large Language Model driven Radiology Report Generation with Clinical Knowledge Enhancement

-After extracting visual features $F_{global}$ and $F_{region}$, we aim to enable the multimodal report generator $G(\cdot)$ to produce accurate and comprehensive radiology report $R$.
-To achieve it, we first construct multimodal prompts, which comprise the global and region features, as well as the instruction to guide the decoder.
-These multimodal prompts are then fed into a multimodal decoder from a LMM (\eg BLIP-2~\cite{li2023blip}), which auto-regressively generates the radiology report.
+After extracting visual features $F_{global}$ and $F_{region}$, we aim to produce accurate and comprehensive radiology report $R$.
+To achieve it, we first construct multimodal prompts, which comprise $F_{global}$ and $F_{region}$, as well as the textual instruction.
+These multimodal prompts are then fed into a multimodal decoder to auto-regressively generate the radiology report.

-\myparagraph{Multimodal prompts construction} The multimodal prompts consist of two components: the visual prompts (global and region features) and the textual prompts (instruction).
+\myparagraph{Multimodal prompts construction} The multimodal prompts consist of two components: the visual prompts (global and local features) and the textual prompts (instruction).
 We need to process them to ensure they can be compatible with the multimodal decoder's input format.

 \emph{Visual prompts.} $F_{global}$ and $F_{region}$ cannot be directly fed into the multimodal decoder.
-Motivated by \cite{li2023blip}, we construct a visual transfer module $VTrans(\cdot)$ to transform these features into ones that are feedable into the decoder.
-Unlike ~\cite{li2023blip}, which compresses large number of visual features into a small number through learnable queries, our global and region features are not many, hence do not need to be compressed.
-Therefore, we employ a standard 3-layer transformer that each layer includes only a self-attention and a feed-forward network as the visual transfer module $VTrans(\cdot)$.
-This module inputs the global and region features and outputs transferred global and region features, formulated as
+Motivated by \cite{li2023blip}, we construct a visual transfer module $\text{VTrans}(\cdot)$ to transform these features into ones that can be fed into the decoder.
+Unlike ~\cite{li2023blip}, which compresses large number of visual features into a small number through learnable queries, our visual features are not many, hence do not need to be compressed.
+Therefore, we employ a standard 3-layer transformer that each layer includes only a self-attention and a feed-forward network as the visual transfer module $\text{VTrans}(\cdot)$.
+This module inputs $F_{global}$ and $F_{region}$ and outputs their transferred versions, formulated as